August 7, 2023

 Prologue: Strike Two Against JFK

-Imagine that Washington spring day in 1961 as William Douglas Pawley walked from the White House where the 64-year-old former Ambassador had been welcome through multiple administrations.
+Imagine that Washington spring day in 1961 as William Douglas Pawley walked from the White House where the 64-year-old former Ambassador had been welcomed through multiple administrations.
 On this day his thoughts must have been aswirl with anger toward the neophyte president who had just thrown him out of the Oval Office.

 How the hell does this inept young man whose father handed him the presidency ignore the recommendations of an international troubleshooter trusted by presidents Roosevelt, Truman and Eisenhower?

 Who better knows Cuba than someone who spent his childhood there as his father sold merchandise to U.S. sailors at Guantanamo Naval Station?
-Who better than the entrepreneur who had formed Cuban National Airlines in the 1920s and had manufactured fighter planes in China and India for the Flying Tigers in the 1940s.
+Who better than the entrepreneur who had formed Cuban National Airlines in the 1920s and had manufactured fighter planes in China and India for the Flying Tigers in the 1940s?

-The man whom Cuban President Batista called upon to run Autobuses Modernos--the Havana bus company taking tourists to Mafia-run casinos in the 1950s.
-The man Ike, Vice President Nixon and CIA Director Allen Dulles relied upon to organize thousands of exiles fleeing Castro.
-The man who helped establish a Cuban government in exile focused on retaking the island from the communists.
+Who better than the man Ike, Vice President Nixon and CIA Director Allen Dulles relied upon to organize thousands of exiles fleeing Castro?
+Who better than the man who helped establish a Cuban government in exile focused on retaking the island from the communists?

 Who better recognizes the potential dangers the Western Hemisphere faces from the Soviet missiles in Cuba than the man who had warned of the Japanese attack at Pearl Harbor a year before it happened?